arunkumarn-eee/tech/docs/blogs/raspberry-pi-pico/interfacing-led-to-raspberry-pi-pico-and-controlling-it-using-micropython/index.md

     No worries,

-    Stil you can learn using simulation.
+    Still you can learn using simulation.
     check out simulation part :smiley:.

 ### Connection Table